Stub terminals of the Chicago "L": Background

 Although plans for Chicago to have rapid transit dated to 1869, it would not come to the city until the South Side Elevated Railroad opened in June 1892.
 In quick order, the Lake Street and Metropolitan West Side Elevated Railroads would also open in 1893 and 1895, respectively.
 The Northwestern Elevated Railroad, the final company constructing the Chicago "L", was plagued by delays in construction and would not open until 1900.

 While right of way was fairly easy to acquire outside of the downtown area, retail opposition to elevated railroads in the central business district hindered efforts to serve it.
 All three "L" companies in operation settled on building terminals on the outer edges of downtown.
 Although each company intended to improve its terminal, Charles Tyson Yerkes conceived of the idea of looping trackage to be operated by all four companies, which was readily agreed to.

 Congress Terminal

 The South Side originally operated between Congress and 39th Streets.
+Congress Terminal was used from 1892 to 1949.